Run this cell to set up packages for lecture.

 0

-The DataFrame roster contains the names and lecture sections of all students enrolled in DSC 10 this quarter.
+The DataFrame roster contains the names and colleges of all students enrolled in DSC 10 this term.
 The first names are real, while the last names have been anonymized for privacy.

 roster = bpd.read_csv('data/roster-anon.csv')